The-Duchess/ruby-irc-framework/README.md

 		ircbot.setup(use_ssl, use_server_pass, server_pass, nickserv_pass, channels)

-- start which starts the bot
+- start! which starts the bot

 		ircbot.start!